Jay-Iles/Free-from-the-yoke/Rules/Gear.md

 Each option can be picked multiple times.

 # Weapon tags
-Every house can always outfit a character with the melee tag.
+Every house can always outfit a character with a weapon with the melee tag.

 Melee: This weapon can be used to attack foes within a few yards.